Last updated April 22nd, 2021.

 New homes and condo units always come with a warranty.
 The developer is required to honor warranties and build the project to the specifications in the purchase agreement.

 There are about twelve publicly listed developers.
 Being listed on the country’s stock exchange, the Bursa Malaysia, is usually a good sign that a firm has a strong reputation.

 Being listed means a company meet certain financial standards, capitalization requirements, and are accountable to their shareholders.
 They aren’t going to just run out of money halfway through the project.

 Best Places to Invest in Malaysia Property

-Compare this to, for example, Thailand which has a larger population but where foreigners may only own condominium units.
+Compare that to Thailand, for example, which enjoys a larger population than Malaysia but where foreigners may only own condominium units.
 You probably won’t find many condo projects in Chiang Rai or Nakhon Nayok.

-Most things of any business or political importance go through Kuala Lumpur.
-However, plenty of midsize cities such as Penang, Kota Kinabalu, Johor Bahru, and Kuching and popular among locals, expats, and retirees alike.
+Most business of any importance must go through Kuala Lumpur.
+However, plenty of midsize cities such as Penang, Kota Kinabalu, Johor Bahru, and Kuching are popular among locals and expats alike.